darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 With all 4 DACs enabled.<br>
 A total of 98,304  channels in true stereo.<br>

-Lemon Drop Hi-Res development status: Active.<br>
+Lemon Drop Hi-Res development status: At long last, True Native Mode, awww the sweet sound of victory!!!<br>
 latest release: v159.1<br>

 ### How did you find this True Native Mode code?